The rules we live by

 Section l.
 Initial Nominations.
 The Chairperson, Chair-Elect, Secretary, Treasurer, Newsletter Editor, and Council shall be nominated and elected at the organizational meeting of this Section and thereafter, except for the Chairperson, at each annual election meeting of this Section.
 The Chairperson for the preceding year shall be the Immediate Past Chairperson, to hold office for an initial term beginning with the date of approval and creation of this Section until the close of the next annual meeting thereafter.

 Section 2.
 Nominations.
 Not less then ninety (90) days prior to the next annual meeting, the Chairperson shall appoint a nominating committee of five members of the Council, one of whom to be designated Chairperson of the nominating committee, which committee shall make and report nominations to the Section for the offices of Chair-Elect, Secretary and Treasurer, and to the position of Editor of the Newsletter, and the members of the Council to succeed those whose terms will expire at the close of the then annual meeting to which officers and members of the Council will be elected.
 Ex-officio members of the Council may serve on the nominating committee.
-A copy of the report of the nominating committee shall be submitted to the Chairperson of this Section in sufficient time to conform to the notice requirement of Section 3 of this Article V, and shall be presented to the annual meeting by the Chairperson of the nominating committee.
+Upon receipt of a nomination, the Nominating Committee will confirm that the nominee wishes to be considered for election.
+A copy of the report of the nominating committee shall be submitted to the Chairperson of this Section in sufficient time to conform to the notice requirement of Section 4 of this Article V, and shall be presented to the annual meeting by the Chairperson of the nominating committee.
 Other nominations for the three offices and the position of Editor of the Newsletter may be made from the floor.

 Section 3.
 Representative Membership.
 The voting membership of the Section Council should reflect, as much as possible, the membership of the Section as a whole, taking into consideration all relevant factors, including, but not limited to, the geographical location of the membership as a whole and other factors relevant to maintaining a Section Council membership which reflects the membership of the Section as a whole.
 Provided, however, that the representation need not be in proportion between those Section members who are Board Certified Specialists and those who are not.